-In a small way, I wanted to pay tribute to a few of the women who worked behind the scenes for more than 20 years to make it equitable for at-home moms and homemakers (including, in today’s younger generation, the at-home dads!) to save in IRAs.
-To have some way to save for the retirement that would one day be knocking at their door.
+In a small way, I wanted to pay tribute to a few of the women who worked behind the scenes.
+For more than 20 years, a few women pushed the envelope for women’s retirement security.
+They made it equitable for at-home moms and homemakers (including, at-home dads!) to save in IRAs.
+It was critical to find a way to save for the retirement that would one day be knocking at each woman’s door.

-It was a wonderful opportunity to have this “thank you” article published in the esteemed publication, Retirement Weekly, a MarketWatch premium newsletter published by Dow Jones & Co.
-The interviewees, Ellen and Judy, were wonderful to spend time with me sharing their roles and their history-making contributions.
+I had an opportunity to have this article published in the esteemed publication, Retirement Weekly.
+It is a MarketWatch premium newsletter published by Dow Jones & Co.
+The interviewees, Ellen and Judy, were wonderful to spend time with me.
+Most noteworthy, they willingly shared their roles and their history-making contributions.
 You can read the full article as it appeared in the March 31, 2017 edition of Retirement Weekly.

 The article below is for your reading pleasure, or you can link directly to the Retirement Weekly article online.
-Retirement Weekly is a subscription-based newsletter, chocked full of terrific, timely retirement information, in-depth discussions about retirement rules, and coverage of the most current topics that impact retirement savings and plans.
+Retirement Weekly is a subscription-based newsletter.
+It is chocked full of timely retirement information and current topics that impact retirement savings and plans.
 There is something for everyone and at every stage in the retirement cycle.
 You can find the free-trial and subscription information here.

 Take a read and do let me know what you think!